turingschool/portfolios/students/1806-front/tim-garrity/20181108-tim-garrity-m3.md

 ## Areas of Emphasis

 This module I set out to find a passion in programming.
-Coming into the program I knew explicitly that I wanted to do this in order to be financially successful and free of those nagging worries.
+Coming into the program I knew explicitly that I wanted to do this in order to be financially successful yet struggled to find lasting motivation.

 I am grateful to say that I have found a passion in solving complex logical and mathematical problems.
 When I encounter these within a project I have fun.
 The work is stimulating and lets me focus on more constructive problems instead of my mind wondering.